anovakovic01/mainflux/docs/messaging.md

 curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -X POST -H "Content-Type: application/senml+json" -H "Authorization: <thing_token>" https://localhost/http/channels/<channel_id>/messages -d '[{"bn":"some-base-name:","bt":1.276020076001e+09, "bu":"A","bver":5, "n":"voltage","u":"V","v":120.1}, {"n":"current","t":-5,"v":1.2}, {"n":"current","t":-4,"v":1.3}]'
 ```

-Note that you should always send array of messages in senML format.
+Note that if you're going to use senml message format, you should always send
+messages as an array.
+If you want to use your custom formats, then you should
+also specify message format as part of `Content-Type` header.
+There are two
+possible message formats: `binary` and `text`.
+In order to send format for some
+custom content type, you should pass `<content-type>/<format>` value for
+`Content-Type`.
+Format parameter is optional and if not passed it will have
+default value for specified content type or if you've passed custom content type
+it will have value `text`.

 ## WebSocket

 To publish and receive messages over channel using web socket, you should first
 send handshake request to `/channels/<channel_id>/messages` path.
 Don't forget
 to send `Authorization` header with thing authorization token.
+In order to pass
+message content type to WS adapter you can use `Content-Type` header.
+To send
+message format you should pass `<content-type>/<format>` value for `Content-Type`.
+Format can have two posslbe values: `binary` and `text`.
+Format parameter is
+optional and if not passed it will have default value for specified content type
+or if you've passed custom content type it will have value `text`.

-If you are not able to send custom headers in your handshake request, send it as
+If you are not able to send custom headers in your handshake request, send them as
-query parameter `authorization`.
-Then your path should look like this
+query parameter `authorization` and `content-type`.
+Then your path should look like
-`/channels/<channel_id>/messages?authorization=<thing_auth_key>`.
+this `/channels/<channel_id>/messages?authorization=<thing_auth_key>&content-type=<content-type>%2F<format>`.

 If you are using the docker environment prepend the url with `ws`.
 So for example
-`/ws/channels/<channel_id>/messages?authorization=<thing_auth_key>`
+`/ws/channels/<channel_id>/messages?authorization=<thing_auth_key>&content-type=<content-type>%2F<format>`.

 ### Basic nodejs example